ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 Those aware of user use tracking may take a few steps to beat trackers at their own game.
 Ad blockers such as [uBlock Origin](https://github.com/gorhill/uBlock/) block advertisements as well as third-party advertising trackers.
 Other browser extensions such as [Privacy Badger](https://www.eff.org/privacybadger) and [Ghostery](https://www.ghostery.com/) attempt to block all third-party beacons from any source.
 However, even with tools like these, sites may be able to track users based on the unique footprint their browser leaves behind.
 In fact, the irony of using these tools according to the W3C slide deck [Is preventing browser fingerprinting a lost cause?](https://www.w3.org/wiki/images/7/7d/Is_preventing_browser_fingerprinting_a_lost_cause.pdf), is that "fine grained settings or incomplete tools used by a limited population can make users of these settings and tools easier to track."

-Browser's can easily detect the user's I.P. address, user agent, location, browser plugins, hardware, and even battery level.
+Browser's can easily detect the user's IP address, user agent, location, browser plugins, hardware, and even battery level.
 Web developer Robin Linus developed the site [What every browser knows about you](http://webkay.robinlinus.com/) to show off the level of detail available to developers and site owners.
 Additionally, the tools [Am I Unique?](https://amiunique.org/) and [Panopticlick](https://panopticlick.eff.org) offer quick overviews of how unique your browser fingerprint is.

 <aside>